julianowicka/julianowicka/README.md

 # Hello, I'm Julia! 👋

-## Junior Full-Stack Developer
+## Full-Stack Developer

 Welcome to my GitHub profile!
-I'm a Junior Full-Stack Developer with a drive for learning and building web applications that make a difference.
+I'm a Full-Stack Developer with a drive for learning and building web applications that make a difference.

 Currently, I work at a software house where I am involved in writing new applications for clients as well as maintaining existing applications.I am engaged in 4 projects.